How Walt Disney World Takes Care of Guests in Hurricane Weather

 Recent Hurricanes Closures at Walt Disney World

 Since 2016, Disney officials have proactively closed the parks early or entirely to protect guests from inclement weather.
-We have three recent examples when Walt Disney World shut down due to hurricane conditions.
+We have four recent examples of when Walt Disney World shut down due to hurricane conditions.

 While Disney Vacation Club members know about the joys of resort days, the vibe isn’t the same when you have no other choice.
 For this reason, park officials have gone out of their way to provide guests with entertainment during their downtime.